Last Updated on 28 November 2025 by Cycloscope

 Cycling Taiwan roads and bike paths

-We can be confident in saying that almost all roads in Taiwan are sealed, the only dirt tracks you might find probably lead nowhere.
-There are cycling lanes along every coastal road when not a proper dedicated bike path.
-Bike paths are very common in urban areas, there’s always one on every side of each river.
+We can be confident in saying that almost all roads in Taiwan are sealed; the only dirt tracks you might find probably lead nowhere.
+There are cycling lanes along every coastal highway, but there is no proper dedicated bike path.
+Bike paths are prevalent in urban areas; there’s always one on every side of each river.

 That said, it’s not all just sunshine and rainbows.
-The west coast is pretty horrible to cycle, one seamless urban area from north to south, not really worth cycling that part of Taiwan in my opinion.
-Still, it has some very interesting cities worth visiting, like Kaohsiung for example.
+The west coast is pretty horrible to cycle; it’s one seamless urban area from north to south, not really worth cycling in that part of Taiwan, in my opinion.
+Still, it has some very interesting cities worth visiting, like Kaohsiung.

 Cycle Touring Taiwan Interiors

-As easy as it is to cycle Taiwan along the coast, it becomes when heading to the interiors.
-Central Taiwan is very mountainous, with its highest peak being Mt Yushan, which is 3,952 meters, climbing those mountains by bike is not for the faint-hearted, although it certainly is very rewarding in terms of landscape and personal achievement.
+As easy as it is to cycle along the coast in Taiwan, it becomes more challenging when heading into the interior.
+Central Taiwan is very mountainous, with its highest peak, Mt Yushan, at 3,952 meters.
+Climbing those mountains by bike is not for the faint-hearted, although it certainly is gratifying in terms of landscape and personal achievement.

 Bike Rental in Taiwan

 One of the things that makes Taiwan one of the easiest cycling destinations is that you don’t even need to bring your own bicycle!
-There is a capillary network of Giant Stores, all over the island, which provide bike rental services for basic trekking bicycles, with panniers, multi-tools, lights, cycle computers, and pumps.
-The great thing is that you can pick up a bike in one shop, tour the island, and then drop it at another shop elsewhere.
+There is a capillary network of Giant Stores across the island that provides bike rental services for basic trekking bicycles, with panniers, multi-tools, lights, cycle computers, and pumps.
+The great thing is that you can pick up a bike at one shop, tour the island, and drop it off at another shop.

-The rental costs NT 1500 for the first three days, and NT200 for each additional day.
-Normally, you will be asked for your credit card data, and the booking should be done two weeks in advance with exact dates, although we found out this is not as rigid.
+The rental costs NT 1500 for the first three days and NT 200 for each additional day.
+Typically, you will be asked for your credit card data, and the booking should be made two weeks in advance with exact dates, though we found this is not as rigid.

-If you want a more flexible bike rental, we advise you to contact the guys at Mathew Bike in the Shilin district of Taipei.
+If you want a more flexible bike rental, we advise you to contact the guys at Mathew Bike in Taipei’s Shilin district.
 They have a good choice of bikes, and no credit card is needed.
-Moreover, they are a really nice couple whose work is worth sustaining, we went with them and we didn’t regret it.
-They also will provide you with helmets, which Giant stores won’t.
-The only downside is that you have to return to Taipei with the bikes.
+Moreover, they are an adorable couple whose work is worth sustaining.
+We went with them, and we didn’t regret it.
+They will also provide you with helmets, unlike Giant stores.
+The only downside is that you have to return the bikes to Taipei.

 Learn more about